kyracho/RPN-Calculator/README.md

 "Clear" clears the current input and the stack.

-"Del" clears the most recent digit from the current input.
+"Del" clears the right most digit from the current input.